microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/recordsmanagement-eventpropagationresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**For event-based retention, this attribute provides the status of event propogation.**
+**For event-based retention, this attribute can provide the status of event propogation after it is created.**

 ## Properties
 |Property|Type|Description|